 Internet Defamation Lawyers

-Gripe and review websites are a thorn in the side for many businesses, and more and more individuals are not being hired because of defamatory content posted on the Internet.
+Gripe and review websites are a thorn in the side of many businesses; individuals are not being hired because of defamatory online content.

 Free Speech v.
 Defamation

 Free speech is an important aspect of United States defamation law.
 In many cases, individuals are unfairly asked to remove material that qualifies as free speech, fair comment or a genuine matter of public interest.

 In those instances, the best way to defend yourself against defamation claims is to find a firm with both defamation prosecution and defense experience – like us.

 If someone is spreading lies, a defamation lawsuit may be the only way to shut them down.

 In legal terms, defamation is the communication of any statement known to be false and harmful.
 Defamation can affect a business, an individual, a product, a group, a government or even a nation.